nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/basics/parameter_types.md

 # Parameter Types

-To configure an nosqlbench activity to do something meaningful, you have to provide parameters to it.
+To configure a NoSQLBench activity to do something meaningful, you have to provide parameters to it.
 This can occur in one of several ways.
-This section is a guide on nosqlbench parameters, how they layer together, and when to use one form over another.
+This section is a guide on NoSQLBench parameters, how they layer together, and when to use one form over another.

-The command line is used to configure both the overall nosqlbench runtime (logging, etc) as well as the individual activities and scripts.
-Global nosqlbench options can be distinguished from scenario commands and their parameters because because global options always start with a single or --double-hyphen.
+The command line is used to configure both the overall runtime (logging, etc) as well as the individual activities and scripts.
+Global options can be distinguished from scenario commands and their parameters because global options always start with a -single or --double-hyphen.

 ## Activity Parameters